project-spinoza/twitter-grapher/README.md

 # Twitter Grapher
-Twitter Grapher is an open source project for visualizing large data from multiple sources.<br/><br/>
+The purpose of this project is to allow a user to visualize large set of data from multiple data sources.<br/><br/>
 ![WordCrowd screenshot](images/twitter-grapher1.jpg)  <br/><br/><br/>
 ![WordCrowd screenshot](images/twitter-grapher.jpg)  <br/>
 # Installation